Skip to main content

 Feed-in tariff (Feed-in tariffs scheme for electricity generated from solar photovoltaics installations)

-The installer files a request to the Regulator for Energy and Water Services.
-Participation to the FiT scheme is determined on a first-come first-served basis (1st Schedule Art.
-4 S.L.
-545.27)
+1. Submit an Application: The installer files a request to the Regulator for Energy and Water Services (REWS).
+Participation in the FiT scheme is determined on a first-come, first-served basis.

 Regulator for Energy and Water Services